 Once a permit is issued; construction must begin within 180 days.
 If this time period is passed, the permit will automatically expire and an extension must be requested in writing.

-The City does not require an approval letter from a condominium or homeowners association.
-This does not relieve the requirement for HOA approval.
+The City does require an approval letter from a condominium or homeowners association.

 Permits are required for exterior projects, such as a new addition, swimming pools, fences, decks, bay window, screened porches/stoops, and hot tubs.
 All exterior construction projects that require the issuance of a building permit must also meet certain zoning requirements related to height and setback distance.
 A sediment control or silt fence may also be required if the area under construction is adjacent to a wetland or conservation area.
 An Impervious Calculation Worksheet may also be required depending on the type of work to be completed.
 If you have a question call the building division at 407-877-5144.